linux-integrity/ima-doc/ima-utilities.rst

    ima-evm-utils.
 Refer to commit 751a3957729d ("Deprecate IMA signature version 1").**

-To sign such immutable files (like kernel modules and application code), the ``evmctl`` command provided by the app-crypt/ima-evm-utils package **FIXME needs link** needs be used.
-But first, setup the kernel keyring:
+To sign immutable files (like kernel modules and application code), the ``evmctl`` command provided by the app-crypt/ima-evm-utils package **FIXME needs link** needs be used.
+But first, set up the kernel
+keyring:

 ::